Oregon decriminalized drug possession.

 Approximately $300 million redirected from previous recipients of the Oregon Marijuana Account to the Drug Treatment and Recovery Services Fund, which finances Behavioral Health Resource Networks

-Up to $11.25 million of marijuana state tax revenue will be annually distributed as follows:
+Up to $11.25 million of cannabis state tax revenue will be annually distributed as follows:

 Oregon decriminalizes personal drug possession